Dissipativity and Integral Quadratic Constraints, Tailored computational robustness tests for complex interconnections: Computational robustness tests for structured uncertainties

 \example{ For a numerical example, consider the variant $\dot x_1=-x_1+x_2$, $\dot x_2=-x_2+\al\de(x_2-2x_1)$ of \r{ex2a} for $\delta_1=0$, a fixed parameter $\delta_2=\al\in[0.9,1]$ and a dynamic uncertainty $\delta$ replacing $\sat$.
 This is represented as $z=G_\al w$, $w=\de z$, with $G_\al$ described by

-Place $\sy:=G_\al$ and $\Des:=\Dedy$ into the loop on the left in Fig.~\ref{Frs}.
-Using the performance output $e=G_\al z$, we perform exactly the same experiment as in the section ``\nameref{Sex1},'' but now based on Corollary~\ref{Cdy}.
+Place $\sy:=G_\al$ and $\Des:=\Dedy$ with $P_0:=P_{\gai}$ into the loop in Fig.~\ref{fig1} for $K=1$.
+Using the performance output $G_\al e$ instead of $e$, we perform exactly the same experiment as in the section ``\nameref{Sex1},'' but now based on Corollary~\ref{Cdy}.
 The guaranteed amplitude bounds are depicted in Fig.~\ref{figex3}, with the blue and red curves obtained for the choices $\psi(s)=1$ (static multiplies) and $\psi(s)=\col(1,(s+0.9)^2/(s+1)^2)$ (dynamic multipliers), respectively.
 The black curve results if taking $M\cg 0$ and $K=0$, which indicates the conservatism of \cite{Bal02} for general $\psi$'s.
 Note that these results have been obtained with a fixed $\psi$ and a free parameter $M\in\S^l$ in $\psi^*M\psi$.
 The choice of general parameterizations with guaranteed approximation properties is by now well understood \cite{ChoTit99,SchKoe12} and can be exploited in the current context as well.\epro }

 Both the reduction of conservatism (as seen in the example) and the flexibility of the construction that leads to Theorem~\ref{Tdy} are viewed as key advantages.
 If we choose $\psi$ of dimension $l\times k$ with $k$ columns, this leads to IQCs and robustness tests for so-called repeated dynamic blocks $\delta I_\nz$.
 Stable full uncertain transfer matrices $\Delta$ of dimension $m\times k$ are handled similarly, while parametric uncertainties have been addressed in \cite[Theorem 13]{SchVee18}.
 By modularity, this captures all the standard types of uncertainties as covered in classical structured singular value theory, with unprecedented dissipativity proofs for the $D$ and $D/G$ scalings upper bounds \cite{PacDoy93}.
 In view of Theorem~\ref{Tiqc2} and in combination with the results in \cite{SchKoe13}, it is remarkable that these robust dissipativity tests are lossless for the so-called small block structures in $\mu$-theory \cite[Section 9]{PacDoy93}, if only the basis transfer function $\psi$ is chosen sufficiently rich.